wombleton/gitlaw-nz/acts/E/Employment Relations Act 2000.md

 *   (1) The Authority may take evidence on oath and, for that purpose, any member of the Authority, or any other person acting under the express or implied direction of the Authority or a member of the Authority, may administer an oath.

-    (2) On any indictment for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).
+    (2) On any charge for perjury it is sufficient to prove that the oath was administered in accordance with subclause (1).

     Compare: 1991 No 22 s 96

+    Schedule 2 clause 8(2): amended, on 1 July 2013, by [section 413][647] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Party competent as witness